-- Both the mean and median pay gap in the 'lower quartiles' is 0% due to support staff having a set annual salary in line with the Scottish Living Wage (SLW) rate of pay.
-Therefore the mean and median pay for males and females was c£9.90 per hour. - The mean and median pay gap in the lower middle quartile is -1.84%, this means that in this pay quartile the average hourly rate of women is 1.84% more than male counterparts.
-The workforce in this quartile comprises mainly of care assistants within our Registered services and the gender pay gap reflects the Adult Social Care rate of pay, which was higher than SLW from 1 April 2022. - The mean pay gap in the 'upper middle' quartile is -2.02% which means that in this pay quartile, which comprises mostly of Managers of frontline services, that the average hourly rate of women is 2% more than that of males in the same pay quartile. - The mean pay gap in the 'upper' quartile is 12.4%.
+- Both the mean and median pay gap in the 'lower quartile' and 'lower middle quartiles' are 0%.
+The workforce in these quartiles comprises of employees in our frontline services where support staff have a set annual salary in line with the Scottish Living Wage (SLW) rate of pay/. - The mean pay gap in the 'upper middle' quartile is 1% which means that in this pay quartile, which comprises mostly of Managers of frontline services, that the average hourly rate of men is 1% more than that of women in the same pay quartile.
+The median pay gap is 0.8%. - The mean pay gap in the 'upper' quartile is 15%.
 The upper pay quartile comprises mostly of office based employees and despite the strong representation of female employees at senior levels of management a gender pay gap exists because of the proportion of males at higher paid salary grades in this pay quartile, often in roles which attract additional monetary benefits i.e. car allowance.